Linearly-constrained nonsmooth optimization for training autoencoders: A Structured Algorithm for Solving

 where the last inequality {results from the inequalities} $0<\mu^{(k)}<1$, $\mu^{(k)}L^{(k)}>8\lb_2+L_{\nabla\widetilde{\mathcal{H}}}$ and $L^{(k)}>2\lb_2$.
 Together with~\eqref{eq:kktsa1-2}, we can conclude the proof. \end{proof}

-\section{A Structured Algorithm for Solving~\eqref{eq:updateWBV1}}
+\section{A Structured Algorithm for Solving \eqref{eq:updateWBV1}}

-{ In this section, we present a splitting and alternating algorithm for solving the quadratic programming \eqref{eq:updateWBV1} which is of special structure.
-We focus on this subproblem at the $k$-th iteration of SPG for any $k=0,1,...$.
+{ We notice that the subproblem~\eqref{eq:updateWBV1} is a convex quadratic programming (QP), which can be solved by any QP solvers such as `quadprog'~\cite{turlach2019package}, the default QP solver in MATLAB, and `CVX'~\cite{grant2014cvx}.
+Since the subproblem of our SPG to be solved in autoencoder scenario is usually large-scale but structured, the existing solvers are not efficient enough.
+Therefore, in this subsection we propose a special algorithm for subproblem ~\eqref{eq:updateWBV1} to take the structure into account.} { We focus on this subproblem at the $k$-th iteration of SPG for any $k=0,1,...$.
 For brevity, we will drop the superscript $(k)$ and let $(\bar{ W},\bar{ b},\bar{ V})$ to denote the current iterate $(W^{(k)}, b^{(k)}, V^{(k)})$ (and similarly for $\mu^{(k)}$ and $L^{(k)}$) in this section.
 In addition, we introduce a new group of variables $U=(u_1,u_2,\ldots,u_N)$ subject to $u_n=Wx+b_1$ for all $n=1,...,N$.
 Hence the quadratic programming \eqref{eq:updateWBV1} can be reformulated as

 where $g_W=\nabla_W\widetilde{\mathcal{H}}(\bar{W},\bar{b},\bar{V},\mu),$ $g_V=\nabla_V\widetilde{\mathcal{H}}(\bar{W},\bar{b},\bar{V},\mu),$ and $g_{b}=\nabla_{b}\widetilde{\mathcal{H}}(\bar{W},\bar{b},\bar{V},\mu)$ are preset constants in this subproblem.